KichdiPatel/SixthStreetCodingAssessment/README.md

 ### How would you design this if it was going to be a service rather than a library?

 If this were a service, I would expose it as a REST API using FastAPI or Flask.
-There would need to be authentication via some API key and it would be have the three endpoints: lookup, min, max.
+There would need to be authentication via some API key and it would have the three endpoints: lookup, min, max.

 ### Please include any other comments about your implementation.